Reference Resources

 Bibliographies

-Oxford Bibliographies provides scholarly bibliographies in various social science disciplines, including anthropology, communication, criminology, economics, political science, psychology, and sociology.
+Oxford Bibliographies is widely regarded as the leading scholarly reference source for expert-curated bibliographies across disciplines.
+It provides scholarly bibliographies in most social science disciplines, including anthropology, communication, criminology, economics, international relations, political science, psychology, and sociology.
 Each bibliography provides a list of authoritative books, journal articles, websites, and other materials, all organized by academic scholars.
-Sources are organized thematically, including a summary and evaluation of each source and a brief description of its significance or relevance to the topic.

 Companions and Introductions